 a)

 Most likely you ran the extractor as Administrator.
-Just double click it normally without using Run as Admin.
+Double click it normally without using Run as Admin.

-q) I get curl errors during the download.
+q) I get curl errors during setup.
 What should I do?

 a)

-Curl errors are almost always internet interruptions.
-Just keep trying the download.
-Rope is a very large package and unstable connections can break mid transfer.
+Curl errors are almost always internet interruptions while retrieving third-party setup dependencies.
+Rope setup can involve large upstream files, and unstable connections can break mid transfer.

-q) The installer says “curl is not recognized as a command.”
+q) The setup helper says "curl is not recognized as a command."
 How do I fix that?

 a)